Knowledge Fusion of Large Language Models Via Modular SkillPacks: Results

 We demonstrate the effectiveness of parameter-efficient capability transfer between paired models.
-As shown in Figure~\ref{fig:result1}, we first evaluate the ability to distill knowledge from a source model into a target model and efficiently store the resulting parameters.
-Then, as illustrated in Figure~\ref{fig:result2}, we test the target model’s ability to learn preferences after incorporating a reward model or rule-based scoring into the source model.
-The comparison reveals that while PEFT methods perform reasonably well in relatively simple SFT scenarios, their effectiveness significantly degrades—or even fails—in more complex DPO settings.
-Similarly, other compression-based approaches also struggle under DPO.
-In contrast, our method consistently achieves performance nearly on par with a fully fine-tuned target model, even in DPO scenarios, highlighting its robustness and efficiency.
+Fig.~\ref{fig:result1} and~\ref{fig:result2} show that while PEFT and other compression methods perform reasonably well in simple SFT scenarios, their effectiveness drops significantly—or even fails—under more complex DPO settings.
+In contrast, our method consistently achieves performance close to a fully fine-tuned target model, highlighting its robustness and efficiency.